jexnator/starter-academic/content/publication/CloudWatch/index.md

 ---
-title: "Cloud Security in AWS"
+title: "Cloud Monitoring in AWS"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here